Henry Keppel: Early career

 Keppel was born to William Keppel, 4th Earl of Albemarle, and Elizabeth Southwell Keppel, daughter of Edward Southwell, 20th Baron de Clifford.
 He joined the Royal Naval Academy at Portsmouth as a cadet in February 1822, and was appointed a midshipman in the sixth-rate HMS Tweed on the Cape of Good Hope Station.
 Promoted to lieutenant on 28 January 1829, he transferred to the fifth-rate HMS Galatea on the North America and West Indies Station in February 1830 and to the fifth-rate HMS Magicienne on the East Indies and China Station in July 1831.

 Promoted to commander on 30 January 1833, Keppel became commanding officer of the brig HMS Childers in May 1834.
 His first command was largely spent off the coast of Spain, which was then in the midst of the First Carlist War.
 He was deployed in operations in support of the liberal forces of Maria Christina, the Regent of Spain at the time of the minority of Isabella II, who had faced a revolt by Carlos, Count of Molina.
 He was then engaged with the West Africa Squadron in operations to suppress the slave trade.

 Promoted to captain on 5 December 1837, Keppel became commanding officer of the corvette HMS Dido on the East Indies and China Station and was deployed in operations during the First Opium War and in operations against Borneo pirates.
-He went on to commanding officer of the fifth-rate HMS Maeander in November 1847 and was again deployed in operations against Borneo pirates.
+He went on to become commanding officer of the fifth-rate HMS Maeander in November 1847 and was again deployed in operations against Iban rebels and the Sultanate of Brunei in the Anglo-Bruneian War.